 Our invention eliminates these problems.
-When the appropriate effect control signal, 1321, is applied the rear coupler arming latch, 1403, or front coupler arming latch, 1404, can be set from AND gates, 1401, or 1402, if the engine is "neutral before forward", 515, or "neutral before reverse", 513, respectively.
-Once the coupler arming latches are set, they will remain in that state until they receive a reset signal, 1411, or 1412.
-If a "+DC" logic signal is applied, the selected switch, 1407, or switch, 1408, will close and apply voltage from the coupler supply power 1409, to the connected coupler coil.
-The coupler arming latch resets 1411 and 1412 are generated from the output of AND gates, 1405, and, 1406, respectively.
+When the rear coupler arming latch, 1403, or front coupler arming latch, 1404, can be set from AND gates, 1401, or 1402, if the engine is "neutral before forward", 515, or "neutral before reverse", 513, respectively.
+Once the coupler This embodiment also employs the state of the re- 55 arming latches are set, they will remain in that state until they receive a reset signal, 1411, or 1412.
+If a +DC" logic signal is applied, the selected switch, 1407, or switch, 1408, 1 will close and apply voltage from the coupler supply power supply, 1409, to the connected coupler coil.
+The coupler arming latch resets 1411 and 1412 are generated from the output of AND gates, 1405, and 1406, respectively.

-The coupler power supply, 1416 contains capacitors to store energy from the peak applied AC power supply voltage.
+The coupler power supply, 1416, contains capacitors to store energy from the peak applied AC power supply voltage.
 This will provide extra power for the couplers when the engine is moving slowly and there is not sufficient voltage on the track.
 It is convenient that the coupler power supply will charge at the same time that the coupler latches are armed since a high DC voltage is needed to select this effect in the first place.